-Rosé uncorked: Discover the stories behind the world’s most fashionable wine
+Rosé uncorked: How the world’s most fashionable wine came to be

 When someone mentions a glass of rosé, what image do you conjure up?
 The answer to this question might depend on your age.
 For Gen Z, this could be a glass of ice cold Miraval, sipped at a sophisticated summer party alongside Angelina Jolie or Amal Clooney.
 But older drinkers might imagine something a little more saccharine.